shalperin/android-wms/README-QuickStart.md

 ===========
 + Clone the git repo.
 + **Import** this project into Android Studio.
++ Google Maps API Key
+  + Try running the project, it is configured with a demo API key.
-+ Get a Google V2 Android Maps API key and add it to the manifest (see TODO in Manifest)
+  + Get your own Google V2 Android Maps API key and add it to the manifest (see TODO in Manifest)
 + Check that the demo WMS service in TileProviderFactory is still valid, or add your own.
-(See the TODO in TileProviderFactory)
+(See debugging hints below.)
 + Run
-    **preferably on a real device, this project needs google play services which can be a pain to get running on an emulator (though not impossible.)

 Debugging hints